arapkorir1/bcs2025_gen_ai/week1/jac_essentials.md

 - Use `report` to output data.

 ---
-This cheat sheet covers the essentials for quick reference as you learn Jac.
+This cheat sheet covers the essentials of Jac.
 For more, see the [Jaseci Docs](https://docs.jaseci.org/).